The Microbiome and Celiac Disease

 The research on this topic is expanding rapidly, and alterations in the microbiome have been correlated to conditions such as obesity, inflammatory bowel disease, other autoimmune diseases, and cancer.
 The information resulting from microbiome research is changing the practice of medicine.

 Several studies have reported imbalances in the microbiome in people with celiac disease, and another showed the bacteria we have might affect what symptoms we display.
 This may explain why some celiac patients experience headaches, while others have joint pain; the type of bacteria they have in their intestine may be playing a role.

-A study from Finland found less bacterial diversity (fewer different types of bacteria) and an imbalance in certain types of bacteria in celiac patients with persistent symptoms.
+The Finnish study mentioned earlier found less bacterial diversity (fewer different types of bacteria) and an imbalance in certain types of bacteria in celiac patients with persistent symptoms.
 The bacterial make-up of people with ongoing symptoms resembled that of untreated celiac patients.
 Why this occurs in some people is not known, but may be related to a delay in diagnosis and a “resetting” of what is a normal microbiome.
 The microbiome stays relatively stable in healthy people, but when illness or antibiotics upset the balance, the microbiome is altered.
 In theory, the longer this occurs, the higher the risk of a new microbiome “set point.”